oroinc/documentation/user_guide/user_management_roles.rst

 - ***None***: users with the role won't be able to use the functionality
 - ***System***: users with the role will be able to use the functionality for all the records created within their OroCRM instance they've logged in into.

-Current list of the functionalities covered by the section is provided in a separate :ref:`document <user-management-capabilities>`.

 The "Users" Section
 ^^^^^^^^^^^^^^^^^^^